 - Create a list of fun monthly date nights

 - Put trail maps under the tree to inspire a family hiking adventure

 Bake for your family and friends.
 If you have a cookie dough addiction like I do, make pies, toffee, or another sweet treat to share with your loves.

-Make a playlist on 8 Tracks for the people you love.
+Make a playlist on Spotify or YouTube for the people you love.
 Be specific in your song choices so your recipient knows it’s just for them.

-If you want to cultivate a sense of adventure in the new year, check out Tammy’s Everyday Adventure Planners.
-She includes a monthly email to inspire tiny, extraordinary adventure all year-long.
+If you want to cultivate a sense of adventure in the new year, check out Tammy’s Everyday Adventure Journal.

 Feed your homeless community.
 Make sandwiches, or goodie bags with snacks and deliver them to people who need them most.
 Reserve judgement, make eye contact, and remind someone who may have lost hope, that someone cares about them.